AndreaHobby/DiabetesProject/README.md

 ### Step 1 Obtaining the data

+Once the individual dataset was downloaded, I used excel to remove variables that would not be used.
+Payer code and weight were variables of interest but were moved due to a high level of missing data.
-Once the individual dataset was downloaded, I checked the variable types in **SAS 9.4**.
+Then, I checked the variable types in **SAS 9.4**.

 ### Step 2 Data Cleaning and Manipulation
  I checked for invalid character values and missing data.
 Then, I looked for out of range data.